Articles

 Williams Trial

-The biased jury selection complaint was regarding how the prosecution eliminated three potential African-Americans jurors, Williams' finaly jury consisted of one Latino, one Filipino-American, and ten Caucasians.
+Williams alleged prosecutorial misconduct, exclusion of exculpatory evidence, ineffective assistance of counsel, biased jury selection, and the misuse of informants.
+The biased jury selection complaint was regarding how the prosecution eliminated three potential African-Americans jurors, Williams' jury was seated with one Latino, one Filipino-American, and ten Caucasians.

-Williams was convicted of four murders with the special circumstances of using a firearm in the commission of felony murder, and robbery.
-When the verdict was read, Williams called the jurors, “Sons of bitches. ” After the verdicts, he said he was "going to get all of them."
+Williams was convicted of four murders with special circumstances for the use of a firearm in the commission of felony murder and robbery.
+When the verdict was read, Williams called the jurors, “Sons of bitches. ” After the verdicts, he threatened he was "going to get all of them."
+The first day of penalty-phase deliberations, an alternate juror reported that jurors were worried that Williams was threatening them.
+Williams was sentenced to death.
+Court reviews found no reason for a retrial.

 Williams inmate CDC# C29300